£49 + VATBuy Now

 Enter the proposed company name to see if it is available.

 We offer various incorporation packages, beginning from £11.99.
 Compare them and choose the one that best suits your needs.Compare Packages

 As a company formation agent we must follow “Know Your Customer” (KYC) requirements and obtain our customers’ proof of identity and address.

-If you are a UK resident then we will perform a digital check of your ID and address using the information that you have provided in your company order form.
+If you are a UK resident and open a limited company, we will use the information from your company order form to check your ID and address.
 In 90% of cases our customers successfully pass our digital ID checks.

 If you are not eligible for our digital ID check, or for some reason you do not at first pass our digital ID check, then we will e-mail you a special request that you provide the necessary information and documents.
 For more information, see our ID requirements.